holozaen/unpressed/README.md

-# unpress - Basic personal blog
+# Unpressed - Basic personal blog
 Quickly create a nice looking personal blog (...at least if you have basic knowledge of nuxtjs/vuejs).

 ##Prerequisites